Akmeena4u/Web-Development-Bootcamp/004_JavaScript/008_Advanced_JS/Currying.md

 ### Further Exploration

-Currying has practical applications in functional programming and is used extensively for composing functions and creating reusable code.
+-Currying has practical applications in functional programming and is used extensively for composing functions and creating reusable code.
+- the concept of currying is definitely useful when you don't want to run the function until all the function parameters are available, especially when dealing with asynchronous data fetching from multiple APIs.